 Wallace, Theodore Calvin, Jr. "Ted"(born: 1941 - died: 2006) Judge Theodore C. Wallace, Jr. was born in Kimball, WV, and grew up in Lexington, KY.
 He was the son of Theodore "Cal" Sr. and Bonnie Goddard Wallace.
 Judge Wallace was known as Ted.
 He left Kentucky and eventually settled in Detroit, MI, in 1973, where he served as judge of the 36th District Court for seven years.
 He had been a member of the Michigan House of Representatives beginning in 1988 when he won a special election to fill the last two months of Representative Virgil Smith's term.
 Rep. Wallace was then elected to the House of Representatives and served for 10 years.
 He was also a member of the Michigan Law Revision Commission beginning in 1993.
 Ted Wallace had a law practice for 17 years.
 He was a graduate of the University of Michigan Law School and earned his undergraduate degree from Wright State University.
 He was a veteran of the U.S. Navy and served in Vietnam, and he served in the Michigan National Guard.
 For more see E. Lacy, "Confident, easy going judge was a joker, but took care of business," The Detroit News, 01/24/2006; and W. R. Knox, "Michigan House of Representatives: new members," Public Sector Reports, 01/27/1989, pp.1-2.

-For more about the Wallace Family in Lexington, KY, the oral history recording by Thomas C. Wallace, brother to Judge Ted Wallace, is available within the Blacks in Lexington Oral History Project at the University of Kentucky Libraries' Louie B. Nunn Center for Oral History.
+For more about the Wallace Family in Lexington, KY, listen to the oral history recording by Thomas C. Wallace, brother to Judge Ted Wallace.
+The recording is available within the Blacks in Lexington Oral History Project at the University of Kentucky, Special Collections Louie B. Nunn Center for Oral History.
 See also the oral history recordings for Cal Wallace and Edgar Wallace.
 See also the NKAA entries for Thomas C. Wallace and Leula Wallace Hall.